deeptestai/genai_tigs/docs/User-Guide/extending-giftbench.md

  To train the CDCGAN for a specific dataset from scratch, use the following command:

 ```
-python gan_master.py --dataset mnist
+python cdcgan_dataset-name.py
 ```
-Replace mnist with svhn or cifar10 to run the GAN for the other datasets.
+Replace dataset-name with mnist, svhn or cifar10 to run the GAN for the other datasets.

 ### 3. Stable Diffusion Setup and Script Execution
 #### How to Fine-tune Stable Diffusion?